 About Payments Canada

 Payments Canada ensures that financial transactions in Canada are carried out safely and securely each day.
 The organization underpins the Canadian financial system and economy by owning and operating Canada’s payment clearing and settlement infrastructure, including associated systems, bylaws, rules and standards.
-The value of payments cleared and settled by Payments Canada in 2018 was more than $53 trillion or $209 billion each business day.
+The value of payments cleared and settled by Payments Canada in 2019 was over $55 trillion or $218 billion each business day.
 These encompass a wide range of payments made by Canadians and businesses involving inter-bank transactions, including those made with debit cards, pre-authorized debits, direct deposits, bill payments, wire payments and cheques.
 Payments Canada is a proud supporter of the Catalyst Accord and the 30% Club.